 Easy Spinach Dip

 • French bread or baguette, for serving

-This is the most important step – thaw the spinach completely and then squeeze it in a clean kitchen towel or paper towels.
+This is the most critical part, as you’ll want to thaw the spinach thoroughly and squeeze it out in either clean kitchen towels or paper towels.

-You want to get as much water out as possible; otherwise the dip will be thin and watery instead of thick and creamy.
+You’ll want to get out as much of the water as possible; otherwise, you’ll end up with a thin and watery dip rather than thick and creamy.

-Keep squeezing until barely any water comes out when you press hard.
+Continue squeezing until almost no water comes out when squeezing hard.

-In a large bowl, combine the sour cream, mayonnaise, onion powder, garlic powder, salt, pepper, and cayenne.
+In a large bowl, mix the sour cream, mayonnaise, onion powder, garlic powder, salt, pepper, and cayenne.

-Add the Dijon mustard and Worcestershire sauce and mix until smooth.
+Stir in the Dijon mustard and Worcestershire sauce until evenly combined.

-The mixture should be thick and well combined.
+The final mixture should be thick and fully combined.

-Add the squeezed-out spinach and chives to the creamy base.
+Add the drained spinach and chives to the base mixture.

-Taste and adjust salt or pepper if needed – the spinach can dilute the flavors a bit.
+Taste and add salt or pepper if necessary, as spinach tends to dilute the overall flavor of the dip.

-Serve immediately with carrot sticks, celery, tortilla chips, crackers, or sliced French bread.
+Serve with a variety of dippers such as carrots, celery, tortilla chips, crackers, or sliced baguette.

+Easy Spinach Dip